Easy Tea Cocktails for Chilled Celebrations

 10. Mint Julep Iced Tea

 We adore a Mint Julep, and any spin-off of this refreshing drink gets a thumbs up in our books.
 The Iced Tea version is ideal for summer when served as a punch.
 Combine 6 cups of water, 1 cup of fresh mint, and 1 cup of sugar in a medium saucepan over high heat, stirring occasionally until the sugar is dissolved and the mixture comes to a boil.
-Remove it from the heat and add 6 mint herbal tea bags.
+Remove it from the heat and add 6 mint herbal bags.
 Steep until cooled to room temperature.
 Strain it into a large jug and stir in 360ml of Wild Turkey Bourbon and one lemon, in slices.
-Ladle over crushed ice for a truly refreshing tea cocktail.
+Ladle over crushed ice.